Location: Hawaii, Guatemala

 Start Dates: Project is on-going, and you can join at any time, depending upon availability

-Cost: $625 for the 1st week and $175 for each additional week – see ‘Costs’ tab for further details
+Cost: £450 per week – see ‘Costs’ tab for further details

 - Work alongside scientists and biologists treating and rehabilitating various sea turtle species.